amathur09/imc18f/README.md

 Our team crafted the GitHub repository structure early on, creating five main folders:

  - WebContent contains the code
- - Documentation contains all the supporting documents and evidence for the work performede
+ - Documentation contains all the supporting documents and evidence for the work performed
- - Test contains all of the test scripts and resultse
+ - Test contains all of the test scripts and results
- - Drivers contains Selenium  drivers - Lib contains Jenkins variables passed to Selenium 	 - a, b.
+ - Drivers contains Selenium  drivers
+ - Lib contains Jenkins variables passed to Selenium.
+	 - a, b.
 We assigned a Certified Scrum Master and Project Management Professional as the Prototype Leader/Agile Coach with full authority, responsibility, and accountability to the IMC Vice President of Technology for the quality of the prototype.
 We assembled a fully qualified team of 11 resources across 9 labor categories to form a multidisciplinary and collaborative team comprised of a Leader/Agile Coach, Product Manager, Architect, Developers, Testers, Documentation Specialist, Visual Designer, and Analyst.
 All roles report directly to the Leader/Agile Coach.
-c.
+	 - c.
 We included our Product Manager and User in information gathering , User Story creation, and the prototype development and design process.
-d.
+	 - d.
 Our human-centered designed techniques and tools included:		 - Using JIRA as a collaboration tool for the team to communicate and understand needs, and to log Product Backlog, work performed, and issues found;	 - Gathering requirements for user stories;
 		 - Creating wireframes in WIX;
 		 - Using an iterative approach with the Product Manager and User for continuous improvement.	 - e.
 Our Developers followed the Style Guide developed by our Visual Designer with the user in mind.
 	 - f.
 Usability tests were continuously performed by testers and casual users, independent of the development team.